Evelina Hahne

 Evelina Josefine Hahne (born 12 July 1995) is a Swedish engineer and politician for Alternative for Sweden.

 Early life

 Evelina Josefine Hahne was born on 12 July 1995 in Sollentuna, Stockholm, Sweden.

 Political career

-In March 2022, she spoke in a panel at the Swedish Book and Media Fair.

 In June 2022, it was announced that she would run on 10th place in the 2022 Swedish general election and on 3rd place in the 2022 Stockholm municipal election.

+Defamation lawsuit

+In April 2022 Hahne was awarded 20 000 Swedish kronor in a default judgment by the Malmö District Court, after having filed a defamation lawsuit against a Twitter user who had described her as a 'nazi housewife'.

-Home Guard scandal
+Home Guard discharge

 In January 2022, it was announced that she was discharged from the Home Guard because of her views.

 Personal life

 On 21 November 2020, she married the former deputy leader of Alternative for Sweden William Hahne.
 On 28 December 2020, she gave birth to her first child Saga Alvilda Hahne.
-As of September 2022, she is pregnant with her second child.
+As of September 2022, she was pregnant with her second child.